Anti-Catholicism: Gordon Riots 1780

-The Gordon Riots of 1780 was a violent anti-Catholic riot in London against the Papists Act of 1778.
+The Gordon Riots of 1780 was a violent anti-Catholic riot in London against the Papists Act 1778.
 Passed by Parliament, the new law was supposed to reduce official discrimination against British Catholics.
 Lord George Gordon, head of the Protestant Association, warned that the law would enable Catholics who were serving in the British Army to become a dangerous threat.
 The protest evolved into riots and widespread looting.
 Local magistrates feared reprisals and as a result, they did not enforce the riot act.
 The riots were not suppressed until the Army moved in and dispersed the crowds by shooting them, killing hundreds of rioters.
 The violence lasted from 2 June to 9 June 1780.
 Public opinion, especially in middle-class and elite circles, repudiated anti-Catholicism and lower-class violence, and it also rallied behind the government of Lord North.
 Demands for the establishment of a police force in London were subsequently made.

 19th century

 Anglo-French conflicts during the French Revolutionary and Napoleonic Wars, which lasted from 1793 until 1815, saw the rise of anti-Catholicism as an underlying method to unify the Protestant populations of England, Scotland and Wales.
 Permeating through all social classes, antagonism towards Catholicism became firmly enmeshed with British national identity.
 As noted by English historian Linda Colley in her seminal work Britons: Forging of a Nation 1707–1837, the "defensive unity brought on by war with a Catholic French 'other' helped transform Great Britain from a new and largely artificial polity into a nation with a strong self-image rooted in Protestantism."

 Catholics in Ireland gained the right to vote in the 1790s but they were politically inert for another three decades.
 Finally, they were mobilized by Daniel O'Connell into majorities in most of the Irish parliamentary districts.
 They could only elect, but Catholics could not be seated in parliament.
 The Catholic emancipation issue became a major crisis.
 Previously anti-Catholic politicians led by the Duke of Wellington and Robert Peel reversed themselves to prevent massive violence.
-All Catholics in Britain were "emancipated" in the Roman Catholic Relief Act 1829.
-That is, they were freed from most of the penalties and restrictions they faced.
+All Catholics in Britain were "emancipated" in the Roman Catholic Relief Act 1829; that is, they were freed from most of the penalties and restrictions they faced.
 Anti-Catholic attitudes continued, however.

+Early 20th century

+In 1937, ten young men and boys, aged from 13 to 23, burned to death in a fire on a farm in Kirkintilloch, Scotland.
+All were seasonal workers from Achill Sound in County Mayo, Ireland.
+The Vanguard, the official newspaper of the Scottish Protestant League, referred to the event in the following text: